Providing Medical & Legal Forensic Consultant Services

 Dr. Chundru offers a range of services to support clients at different stages of need.
 He encourages prospective clients to contact him about options that are not included below.

 A family may have questions or concerns following the Medical Examiner’s autopsy and wish to get a second opinion with about their loved one with a second autopsy.
-Generally, in these cases, Dr. Chundru’s work as a Forensic Consultant focuses on records review and does not require a second physical examination.
+Generally, in these cases, Dr. Chundru’s work as a forensic pathology consultant focuses on records review and does not require a second physical examination.

 Forensic Expert Witness

 Attorneys in a criminal or civil case may benefit from the expert opinion of a Board Certified Pathologist with extensive experience.
-As your Forensic Consultant, Dr. Chundru can advise legal counsel in preparation for cases, provide written opinions on cases, participate in depositions, and appear as a witness before juries.
+As your forensic pathology consultant, Dr. Chundru can advise legal counsel in preparation for cases, provide written opinions on cases, participate in depositions, and appear as a witness before juries.

-Families may hire Dr. Chundru as a Forensic Consultant to determine whether a medical provider has made a mistake in the care of their loved one, leading to death.
+Families may hire Dr. Chundru as a forensic pathology consultant to determine whether a medical provider has made a mistake in the care of their loved one, leading to death.
 Reviews such as these can guide families in their decision whether to pursue legal action against the medical provider.
 Dr. Chundru can also conduct a review to help a provider prepare for potential litigation.

 Non-Fatal Injury Evaluation

 Criminal and civil matters often deal with injuries that one of the parties to the case has experienced.
-A Forensic Consultant can evaluate non-fatal injuries and provide an unbiased opinion about the causes of injury to support or contradict claims in the case.
+A forensic pathology consultant can evaluate non-fatal injuries and provide an unbiased opinion about the causes of injury to support or contradict claims in the case.

 Dr. Chundru’s extensive training and years of experience as a Medical Examiner allow him to support clients with a host of concerns.
-Whether clients seek an answer to a specific question or are exploring broader issues related to a death or serious injury, he can assist them in their investigation as a Forensic Consultant.
+Whether clients seek an answer to a specific question or are exploring broader issues related to a death or serious injury, he can assist them in their investigation as a forensic pathology consultant.

 Frequently Asked Questions

-While it is not imperative that a forensic consultant is board certified, it is recommended.
-Board certified doctors are able to provide more medical insight into cases.
+It is recommended that a forensic pathology consultant be board-certified.
+Board-certified pathologists are able to provide more medical insight into cases.
 Dr. Chundru is board certified.
 Dr. Chundru has 15 years of experience providing forensic consulting services to clients from all over the United States.
 He has performed over 8,500 autopsies and has reviewed thousands of cases involving death and serious injury.

 I own a business and was recently sued by an employee for an injury they incurred in the workplace.
 Can Dr. Chundru help me?